-Her parents were an oddly matched couple, and had very different ideas about the path her life should take.
-Her father, Emile, was an agronomist, and was a sensible, hard headed man with a short temper.
-While Gilot’s mother, Madeline, was creative and sensitive, and a had a passion for visual art.
+Her parents were a contradiction in personality types, and had very different ideas about the path her life should take.
+Her father, Emile, was an agronomist, and was a sensible, hard headed man with a short temper; Gilot’s mother, Madeline, was creative and sensitive, with a passion for visual art.

-Madeline introduced Francoise to painting at 5 years of age, initially teaching her to use water colours.
+Madeline introduced Francoise to painting at age 5, initially teaching her to use water colours.
 When she displayed a natural affinity for the medium, Madeline had her take art lessons from a private instructor, over Emile’s objections.

 By the time she was a teenager, Francoise was painting regularly, and had set up her own studio in a relative’s attic.

-Gilot studied at the Sorbonne, and completed a BA in philosophy in 1939.
+Gilot studied at the Sorbonne, and completed a bachelor degree in philosophy in 1939.

 At her father’s direction, she then enrolled in law school in Rennes, and began work on a post graduate degree in International Law.
 But she approached these studies half heartedly.